ArnaudHemmerle/data-analysis-on-sirius/chapters/giwaxs/pyfai/getting-started.md

 # Getting started

-## Raw data & link to the notebook
+## Raw data & link to the electronic notebook

 In this tutorial, we use data acquired on a thin film of nonfullerene acceptors deposited on a silicon wafer, of interest for the field of organic photovoltaics.
 All the raw data required for this tutorial can be downloaded [here](../../../_static/giwaxs/raw_data.zip).